-For Joel Penkala, Marketing Manager of Griffin and Howe, the idea of a legacy shotgun has personally come alive through the pages of grouse hunting classics.
+For Joel Penkala, host of the Gun Room Podcast, the idea of a legacy shotgun has personally come alive through the pages of ruffed grouse hunting classics.
 At its core, it is simply the shotgun that is truly worthy of being passed down from one generation to the next, a proven and treasured implement that will continue to not only meet but will exceed the demands of upland covers across time and space.

 I was flipping through a George Bird Evans book and in the photos in the center of the book, there are things that don’t change.
 The only thing that does change is the clothing people wear.
 The dogs, the guns, and the birds are all still the same . . .

 Organic to the world that ruffed grouse and woodcock hunting have become known for is a love for double guns.
 It’s a switch many of us will take over the course of our hunting journeys.
 It ranges from our love for American doubles on to the perfection and influence of European shotguns.
 In this case, Joel dives deep into the Spanish-made AYA Shotguns over the course of a year.

 Traveling from Spain to Pineridge Grouse Camp in Minnesota, Joel learns about the legacy of AYA shotguns along with sharing his knowledge of fine gunmaking and personal nostalgia for the grouse woods.
 Further than that, he muses on how important it is for him to pass this all on to generations to come.

 Joel mused on the path that brought him to where he is now in the article Making of a Bird Hunter in the Fall 2019 issue of Project Upland Magazine, venturing from his childhood in New Jersey to his adventures out West with his father.
 He now owns English setters as well as vintage shotguns, and spends his spare time chasing upland game.

 This is a legacy we can pass we just have to make it so. . .